-Students planning to withdraw or transfer from Grove City College must immediately contact the Enrollment Coordinator on the ground floor of Crawford Hall by emailing enrollment@gcc.edu or calling (724) 458-2069 to officially withdraw.
+Students planning to withdraw or transfer from Grove City College must immediately contact the Registrar Office's Enrollment Coordinator by emailing enrollment@gcc.edu or by calling (724) 458-2069 to officially withdraw.
+The official withdrawal date is determined by the submission of completed withdrawal paperwork to the Enrollment Coordinator.
+Students residing in the Residence Halls must complete an official check out with the Resident Director which determines the official check out date.
+See the Academic Policies Section of the Bulletin for further information on withdrawing.